MichaelCade/90DaysOfDevOps/Days/day34.md

 ### Virtual Networking
 Following [Module 04](https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.html):

-I went through the above and changed a few namings for the purpose of #90DaysOfDevOps.
+I went through the above and changed a few namings for #90DaysOfDevOps.
 I also instead of using the Cloud Shell went ahead and logged in with my new user created on previous days with the Azure CLI on my Windows machine.

 You can do this using the `az login` which will open a browser and let you authenticate to your account.